-I believe mashed potatoes are a must have item at most meals and turkey day is no exception!
+I believe mashed potatoes are a must have item on Turkey Day.

 Four Cheese Baked Skillet Rigatoni from How Sweet Eats

 This isn’t the kind of recipe that I’d normally make for Thanksgiving, but Bee loves pasta.
-And I’ve been wanting to make a dish like this for ages.
+Plus I’ve been wanting to make a dish like this for ages.